So here’s our bang up-to-date look at the electric van market. We’ll also take a look at the hybrid powered vehicles you can buy right now.

-It’s perhaps good to start with the French manufacturer who has really led the charge with the Kangoo ZE since 2011.
+The French manufacturer has been selling the Kangoo ZE since 2011.
 In its latest guise this little van has a claimed real-life range of up to 124 miles and charging times from six to 17 hours (the latter from a conventional three pin domestic socket).
 All models can carry a payload of over 600kg.

 Based on the passenger car of the same name, the Renault Zoe is a small van designed for urban use.
 Its colossal quoted range of up to 245 miles (WLTP) makes it a strong contender for those looking for a zero emission solution for city and suburban driving.

 Here’s another manufacturer with a long electric van heritage.
-Although the diesel engined equivalent has been discontinued, the e-NV200 remains popular with a recent upgrade to the electric drivetrain it shares with the Leaf car.
+Although the diesel-engined equivalent has been discontinued, the e-NV200 remains popular with a recent upgrade to its electric drivetrain which it shares with the Leaf car.

-Currently comprising the Vauxhall, Peugeot and Citroen van ranges, PSA have launched a fully electric version of their medium-sized panel van, the more or less identical Vivaro, Expert and Despatch respectively.
+Currently comprising the Vauxhall, Peugeot and Citroen van ranges, Stellantis offer a fully electric version of their medium-sized panel van, the more or less identical Vivaro-e, e-Expert and e-Dispatch respectively.

-This one could be a game changer, with a currently unchallenged combination – a payload of up to 1,226kg, a WLPT range of up to 206 miles, fast charge in just over 30 minutes and a full, medium van sized loadspace.
-Definitely one to watch.
+With their 100kW/136PS electric motor these vans could be a game changer for those hesitant in making the move to a fully electric van, with a payload of up to 1226kg, a WLPT range of up to 206 miles, fast charging in just over 30 minutes and a full medium van sized loadspace.

-Recently launched is a fully electric version of their best selling and iconic Transporter.
+VW have been steadily developing electric versions of their van range and these are just starting to come to market.
+On sale now is a fully electric version of their bestselling and iconic Transporter.
 Built in conjunction with specialist firm ABT, the e-Transporter is based on the long wheelbase version of the standard van and therefore offers 6.7cu/m of load volume.

-Compared to the PSA van, it has a slightly disappointing claimed range of 82 miles and a lower payload of 1,001kgs.
-The all important fast charge facility achieves its 80% top up in 45 minutes.
+Compared to the Vivaro-e, e-Expert and e-Dispatch it has a slightly disappointing claimed range of 82 miles and a lower payload of 1001kg.
+The all-important fast charge facility achieves its 80% top up in 45 minutes.

 A WLTP range of 150 miles together with a good level of equipment and a keen sale price makes it a strong proposition, providing you’re not too concerned about brand perception.